ganeshkanade04/DevTinder/homeWork.md

 -install bcrypt library
 -create passward hash using bcrypt hash and save password -create login API and comapare password throe error if email and password is not valid

+-install cookie parser
+-creating get profile API send cookie back
+-install jsonwebtoken
+-In login API after email and password validation ,create JWT token and sent it user -read the cookie inside your profile API and Find login user -userAuth middleware
+-add the userAuth middleware in profile API and new send connection request API -set expiry jwt token and cookies 7 days